 - Some departments require you to fill in a preference form that will ask you to outline your preferences for the program specialization, research area or faculty supervisor.

 - If required for your program of interest, the Preference Form can be found on the Instructions page of your online application.

 - Your Preference Form must be completed and uploaded as a PDF document within your application or in Carleton Central.

 - Required for Architecture*, Health Science, Industrial Design, Information Technology, Physics and Social Work applicants.

-- Your Portfolio must be uploaded as a PDF document in Carleton Central.
+- Portfolios must be uploaded either as a PDF document in Carleton Central, or submitted via Slideroom.

 - Note: Other than Social Work, if your portfolio is larger than 2.0 MB, you must mail a copy directly to your department.